iklevente-zz/Acronix/README.md

 - Fullscreen mode

 ### Are you a C#/.Net Developer and want to contribute?
-Please use the latest Visual Studio with the deafult .NET desktop development installation and download CefSharp.WinForms NuGet package with the required additional packages.
+Open the Acronix.csproj file.
+If Visual Studio asks you to save the project (generate the .sln file) please save it as Acronix.sln next to the Acronix-master folder and restore the missing NuGet packages.

 *This project is licensed under the MIT license.*